po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs/README.md

 ## Career Connection
-Remind students that related Career Services material can be found in their [supplemental folder](../../../01-Class-Content/06-Server-Side-APIs/04-Important/CAREER-CONNECTION.md).
+Remind students that related Career Services material can be found in their [important folder](../../../01-Class-Content/06-Server-Side-APIs/04-Important/CAREER-CONNECTION.md).

 If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).